cmtjk/LinkUpConnect/README.md

 ## Known issues
-- If you have more than one blood glucose meter only the data of the first one provided by the API is shown.
-This is sufficient for me since I only use the FreeStyle Libre 3 app.
+- If your LibreView account is connected to more than one patient only one is shown.
+This is sufficient for me since I only need notifications about myself.
 - And maybe more for users with a different setup.
 Contact me.
 Maybe I can help.